 Lemon balm is widely used to calm nerves and soothe anxiety and the symptoms associated with stress, including palpitations.
 It is also used to treat digestive disorders from bloating, to intestinal gas, to vomiting and even menstrual cramping.
 It has been used for hundreds of years to calm the heart, body and uplift the spirit, even helping to mend a broken heart.
 It is often combined in teas containing other calming herbs such as valerian.
 Lemon balm is used to call ghosts, spirits and promote clairvoyance.

-Below is an overview of Lemon Balm (Xiang Feng Cao), combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
-Gain a balanced and thorough understanding of the healing properties of Lemon Balm (Xiang Feng Cao).
+Below is an overview of lemon balm, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Gain a balanced and thorough understanding of the healing properties of lemon balm.

 Also Known As: Melissa, Sweet Balm, Sweet Mary, Sweet Melissa, Honey Plant, Dropsy Plant, Balm, Toronjil, Cure-All, Balm Mint, Toronjil

 Organs/Systems: Digestion, Nerves, Skin